mike911209/db24-final-project/README.md

 5. Run the provided SIFT benchmark
 6. Check the benchmark result

-Note: Your improvement will be evaluated on the provided properties (10k items with 48-dimensional vector embedding each), same machine, same time limit(30 minutes).
+Note: Your improvement will be evaluated on the provided properties (10k items with 48-dimensional vector embedding each), same machine, same time limit(30 minutes for loadtestbed+benchmark).

 ## Note
 The new workload includes `insert`.
 Please be sure to reload the testbed each time you run a benchmark.